Home Students Faculty and Staff Visiting Scholars and PostDocs Parents and Community

 • Rotate the jewelry while the area is wet.

-Ear piercing of the pinna (above the lobe):
+Ear Piercings of the Pinna (above the lobe)

 • Because of decreased vascularization in the upper pinna of the ear, it will take longer than the ear lobe to heal, generally between 12-16 weeks.

-• Pierced belly buttons heal in 6-12 months, pierced nipples heal in 6-8 weeks.
+• Pierced belly buttons heal in 6-12 months, and pierced nipples heal in 6-8 weeks.

-• Options for cleaning area with salt water soaks: Make a suction seal between cup and belly button by leaning over cup, then lie down on a towel, lie on your back, cup should be sealed to abdomen.
+• Options for cleaning the area with salt water soaks: Make a suction seal between the cup and belly button by leaning over the cup, then lie down on a towel, and lie on your back, the cup should be sealed to the abdomen.
 Soak the area for at least 10 minutes.
 Rinse with plain water.
-Dry the area thoroughly after soaks.
+Dry the area thoroughly after soaking.

-• OR, Clean the area with salt water soaked cotton swabs or Q-tips.
+• OR, Clean the area with salt water-soaked cotton swabs or Q-tips.
 Soak the area for at least 10 minutes.
 Rinse with plain water.
-Dry the area thoroughly after soaks.
+Dry the area thoroughly after soaking.

 • Do not remove the stud for 8 weeks.
-Healing may take 12-24 weeks, depending on location of piercing.
+Healing may take 12-24 weeks, depending on the location of the piercing.

 • Avoid touching the stud unnecessarily.